Embezzlement Attorney in

 Facing an embezzlement charge is a frightening experience.
 You may feel overwhelmed about where to turn for help.
 The charge may have put you at odds with people you know well or work with.
 You need an experienced Santa Barbara criminal defense lawyer who understands that people are sometimes falsely accused or victims of misunderstandings.
 You need a lawyer who will trust you, not judge you.

-Misdemeanor & Felony Embezzlement Charges in Santa Barbara, CA
+Misdemeanor & Felony Embezzlement Charges in Santa Barbara, California

 Embezzlement may be charged as either a misdemeanor or a felony in California, depending on the value of the property at issue.
 You can be charged with embezzling in California even if you had borrowed property and intended to return it.
 In either case, it is a serious criminal charge that you do not want on your record if at all possible.